Roosevelt Phase 4 Building

 For more information about Roosevelt High School visit the Roosevelt High School web site

 Phase 4 Image Gallery

 Bassetti Architects is the architecture team for the Roosevelt High School Phase 4 project.

-Construction is scheduled to begin in the fall of 2020 and will be ready for students in the fall of 2021.
+Construction began in the fall of 2020 and will be ready for students in the late Fall of 2021.